This is the personal website of Dominic Widdows. It contains a range

 - Sky Map for

 Android.
-The Android planetarium app is now open source
+The Android planetarium app is now an open source

 uses your phone's sensors to display a map of the stars the phone is